softwareengel/softwareengel.github.io/_posts/2020-09-27-incomming.md

 ## self diag

-Power + d
+Power + d (Display Check)

 Poser + Fn

-## Locust - An open source load testing tool.
+# Locust - An open source load testing tool.

 Define user behaviour with Python code, and swarm your system with millions of simultaneous users.